 Furnishings and Furniture

-Room decorations are permitted, provided they do not exceed 40 percent of any wall and are not hung on ceilings, sprinkler pipes, over smoke detectors, or near any source of heat.
+Room decorations are permitted, provided they do not exceed 40 percent of any wall and they must not be hung on ceilings, sprinkler pipes, over smoke detectors, or near any source of heat.
 Any method of affixing decorations that puts holes in or mars walls, woodwork, doors, or furnishings is prohibited.

 No decorations are allowed in hallways or stairwells with the exception of existing student room bulletin boards.